Filing for Bankruptcy in 2025

 The Bankruptcy Trustee

 Don't assume that what you say in your paperwork will be accepted at face value.
-The court will assign a professional called the bankruptcy trustee to check out your filing thoroughly.
+The court will assign a professional, known as the bankruptcy trustee, to thoroughly review your filing.

 The Creditors' Meeting